-Polymer duty pistols are just that; duty pistols.
-They don’t have to look good to be effective, but if they do look good, it’s an added bonus.
-The P320 probably won’t win any prizes with most people for appearance alone, but it is definitely less brick-like than a utilitarian/utopian/Tupperware GLOCK brand GLOCK.
+Polymer duty pistols are just that — duty pistols.
+They don’t have to look good to be good at home defense, but if they do look good, it’s an added bonus.
+The new P320 probably won’t win any prizes with most people for appearance alone, but it is definitely less brick-like than a utilitarian/utopian/Tupperware GLOCK brand GLOCK.
 Personally, I think the P320 is quite comely and, after all, beauty is in the eye of the beholder.

 In their infinite wisdom, SIG doesn’t have an exchange program to swap out your medium grip for a small or large, which they absolutely should.
 That means you’ll be stuck with a second, useless grip module (unless you like to do coating, stippling, and cut-down experiments).
 And good luck selling that extra medium grip because everyone else already has the one that came with their own gun.
 Oh, and the frames aren’t even available yet.
 You could get a P250 frame, but it can be hard to come by the non-medium sizes.
 I’m not going to lie, this is a total fail by SIG and they need to correct it, and soon.

 The grip angle is much more vertical than most other brands, even some of SIG’s own offerings.
 It may take some getting used to because you will naturally want to point the weapon a little low until you get accustomed to the different angle.

 The magazine release can be reversed for either right-handed or left-handed shooters.
 It’s a bit triangular in shape and has serrations on it for a positive, tactile feel.
 I can easily reach it with my thumb without having to adjust my grip at all.
 The slide-stop lever is fully ambidextrous and very conveniently placed towards the rear of slide.
 This makes releasing the slide one-handed extremely easy.
 In fact, I don’t think I have ever used a slide release this easily before in my life.